What You’ll Learn 🎯

 Time-invariant: whether an input is applied to the system now or any time later, it will be identical

-Furthermore, the fundamental result in the LTI system theory is that any LTI system can be characterized entirely by a single function called the system's impulse response.
-The output of the system is a convolution of the input to the system with the system's impulse response.
+Furthermore, a fundamental result in LTI system theory is that any LTI system can be completely characterized by a single function known as the system’s impulse response.
+The output of the system is obtained by convolving the input signal with the system’s impulse response.

 What is transfer function